 If you visit the candidate packet link, there are sub-pages listed for the components of the packet.
 The skills list is located at the bottom of the skills page.
 If you visit the case log page, click on the CBC Case log form that is underlined.
 The candidate information form links are under the candidate information page.
 The forms are in pdf format, allowing you to type directly into them and save the information.
 You may have to download/update your pdf reader in order to view them correctly.
 A link to the free reader is at the bottom of the page.
 We have had a few issues with Mozilla Firefox opening some forms.
 You can use another internet browser or save the form to your computer to open.
 If you are still having difficulty with the forms, contact us.

 The forms listed are fill-able and save-able in the pdf format.
-We prefer that all documents be typed before submission.
+All documents must be typed before submission.

 Veterinary Technician Specialties are not set up to be additional courses or schooling but are designed to promote experienced technicians in the field by recognizing them as experts in their chosen area of concentration.
 You can visit https://www.navta.net/specialties/specialties for more information on specialties.